DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-21-sorting-the-application-list-in-different-ways.md

 ## What we changed

-We removed the priority headings and changed the default sort order.
-We also added two more options to sort the list.
+We removed the priority headings, changed the default sort order and added two more options to sort the list.

+We also now show the last updated date for each application.

-### Removing the priority headings and changed the default sort order to status
+### Removing the priority headings and changing the default sort order

 To give users more control over the application list, we removed the priority headings.

-The default order is now by status, so that users can look at all received applications together.
+The default order is now by status so that, for example, users can look at all received applications together.
 We've made this the default order as it’ll be useful even without applying filters.

 ### Adding the ability to sort by most and least recently updated